Traveling for Care?

 At the Johns Hopkins Center for Facial Plastic and Reconstructive Surgery, Dr. Lisa Ishii has studied the advancing techniques in hair restoration and even conducts research studies to develop better methods to improve success rates.
 Because Dr. Ishii focuses her work on the face, she has the aesthetic understanding to plan hair restoration so it looks natural and individual for each person’s face.

-Dr. Lisa Ishii works on a hair
+- Dr. Lisa Ishii

 The goal of hair restoration is to fill in or recreate the thinning hairline, as well as fill in patches on the scalp where hair loss is noticeable.

 Important factors to be discussed with your surgeon include: